RajNykDhulapkar/fastapi-response-time/README.md

-Certainly!
-Here's a basic `README.md` for your `fastapi-response-time` package:

----

 # FastAPI Response Time Middleware

 `fastapi-response-time` is a simple middleware for FastAPI applications that adds an `X-Response-Time` header to responses, indicating how many milliseconds the server took to process the request.